 - Wheelchair accessible room with private bath

-- Room equipped with a fire alarm strobe
+- Room equipped with a visual fire alert

 - Residential hall & room access